ArbitRandomUser/julia-repl-vi/README.md

 # julia-vim-repl
-a vi like repl for julia
+vi like repl bindings for julia-repl

 Very barebones emulation of vim, probably always will be ... but ateast you dont have to ctl-p to go through history.